Manhua: Webtoons

-Taiwan

 Economics

 Political cartoonist Liu "Big Corpse Brother" Jun had over 130,000 followers on Sina Weibo in December 2013, and Kuang Biao has his work appear both online and in various print journals.

 The Taiwanese comics industry expects webcomics to prosper financially, though no accurate figures exist as of yet.
 Prize-winning cartoonists such as Chung Yun-de and Yeh Yu-tung were forced to turn to webcomics as their monthly income was too low to live from.

 Beijing cartoonist Bu Er Miao sells her webcomic Electric Cat and Lightning Dog on Douban's eBook service for 1.99 CNY (roughly 0.30 USD).
 When asked about whether she makes a profit off of her webcomic, Miao described the 1.79 CNY she makes per comic sold as "an amount of money that if you saw it on the street, no one would bother to pick it up."

 Adaptations

 The Chinese webcomic One Hundred Thousand Bad Jokes received a film adaptation of the same name released in 2014.
-In 2016, two anime series based on Chinese web manhua were broadcast: Hitori no Shita: The Outcast, based on Yi Ren Zhi Xia by Dong Man Tang and Bloodivores, based on a web manhua by Bai Xiao.
+In 2016, two anime series based on Chinese web manhua were broadcast: Hitori no Shita: The Outcast, based on Under One Person by Dong Man Tang and Bloodivores, based on a web manhua by Bai Xiao.
 A donghua series adaptation of a web manhua by Pingzi, Spiritpact, has been released in China.
 A Chinese-Japanese animated series based on Chōyū Sekai is scheduled to air in 2017.
-Another series, The Silver Guardian, based on Yín Zhī Shǒu Mù Rén, premiered in 2017.
+Another series, The Silver Guardian, based on The Silver Guardian, premiered in 2017.
 Chang Ge Xing, a live-action adaptation of the manhua of the same name by Xia Da, began filming in 2019.

+The Taiwanese Manhua series Brave Series received an animated television series adaptation released in 2021.
+The first season received positive reviews, and won the Award of Best Animated Series on the 57th Golden Bell Awards.
+A second season was released in 2025.

 Kakao, operating the Korean webtoon portal Daum Webtoon, has collaborated with the Chinese Huace Group in order to produce live-action, Chinese language films and television dramas based on South Korean webtoons.